kelseyhightower/envconfig/README.md

 # export MYAPP_MANUALOVERRIDE1="and this will not"
 ```

+If no environment variable matches a struct field and this struct field is already populated (non zero value), envconfig will not set the default value.

 If envconfig can't find an environment variable value for `MYAPP_DEFAULTVAR`,
 it will populate it with "foobar" as a default value.